SPACE BUSINESS

 The launch of Sputnik 1 marked the first victory in the conquest of space, and for over half a century increasingly larger and more expensive satellites designed to last for 40 years were launched.
 However, space was reserved for major corporations dependent on government and military bodies.

 Today the scenario has changed radically: a new wave of colonization is being carried out by small, fast and inexpensive systems that is enabling companies that need space in order to reach their objectives and expand their services to gain a foothold in this area.
-Hundreds of startups are benefiting from the savings involved in the new nanosatellite constellations.
+Hundreds of startups are benefiting from the savings involved in the new small satellite constellations.

 Now more than ever, space is seen as a commercial enterprise.
 Large, medium-sized and startup businesses are all heading towards the final business frontier.